Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meritorious Artist Mai Chau and children.

-Those who have seen Mai Chau in movies may think that in real life she is fierce and formidable.
-The truth is the opposite: she is very gentle, tolerant and loves her children and grandchildren.
+Those who have seen Mai Chau in movies, will probably think that in real life she is also fierce and formidable.
+The truth is the opposite: She is very gentle, tolerant and loves her children and grandchildren.

 Ms. Lan said: "My mother went dancing until she was 85 years old, rain or shine.
-She loved beauty and joy, but she was also very clear and optimistic in her thinking.
+She loved beauty, loved fun, but was also very clear and optimistic in her thinking.
 When my mother was sick, she didn't want anyone to visit because she didn't want people to see her when she was weak and haggard."

-Even though she is almost 100 years old, she still keeps the habit of taking care of herself.
-Her skin is still bright, her nails are carefully trimmed by her children.
+Even though she is almost 100 years old, she still takes care of herself.
+Her skin is still bright, and her nails are carefully trimmed by her children.

-Meritorious Artist Mai Chau's life, in the end, is complete: A brilliant career, a warm family and a peaceful old age.
-She is a talented actress.
-She is also the owner of timeless roles, which have been recognized by cinema history and audiences.
+Meritorious Artist Mai Chau's life, in the end, was complete: A brilliant career, a warm family and a peaceful old age.
+She was a talented actress.
+She also owned timeless roles, which have been recognized by cinema history and audiences.

-In response to the question of why her children did not file a petition to award her the title of People's Artist, Ms. Lan said: "To her, there is something more precious - the love of the audience and the respect of those in the profession."
+In response to the question of why her children did not make a proposal to award her the title of People's Artist, Ms. Lan said: "To her, there is something more precious - the love of the audience and the respect of those in the profession."

 Ms. Lan added: "My mother never cared about this title, she had only one wish: "When she dies, she just needs to be beautiful."